Torus knotted Reeb dynamics and the Calabi invariant: The ECH chain complex

 {In particular, this implies that there can be no odd index homologically essential generators.} Furthermore, Corollary \ref{prop:bijectionp} allows us to conclude that there must be some nonzero differential coefficients in $ECC^{L(\varepsilon)}_*(S^3,\lambda_{p,q,\varepsilon},J)$ for grading small enough relative to $L(\varepsilon)$ in the sense of Lemma \ref{lem:orbitseh}, and they must come from moduli spaces $\M_1(\alpha,\beta,J)$ with $H\neq0$ in either $\alpha$ or $\beta$ (but not both).
 Later, in the proof of Theorem \ref{thm:kECH} we analyze the effect of the maps in the direct system in (\ref{eqn:dirlimS3}) on the knot filtration.

-In order to understand which generators do not appear in homology, namely the cycles which are also boundaries, we relate the ECH moduli spaces to the moduli spaces determining the orbifold Morse differential of $\mathpzc{H}_{p,q}$.
+In order to understand which generators do not appear in homology, namely the cycles which are also boundaries, we relate {the associated} ECH index one moduli spaces to the moduli spaces determining the orbifold Morse differential of $\mathpzc{H}_{p,q}$ in \S \ref{sss:orbipreech}. { These arguments are rather subtle and involved as we first employ a non-generic $S^1$ invariant almost complex structure used to determine the relevant cylinder counts and then explain how the cylinder counts agree for nearby generic $J$.

 The following theorem summarizes our results. \begin{theorem} The chain complex $ECC^{L(\ve)}_*(S^3,\lambda_{p,q,\ve})$ is generated by admissible Reeb currents of the form $\zb^B\zh^H\zp^P\zq^Q$ with action at most $L(\ve)$.
 All differential coefficients are zero besides $\langle \partial \zh\gamma,\zp^p\gamma \rangle = \langle \partial \zh\gamma,\zq^q\gamma,J \rangle=1$, for any Reeb current $\gamma$ with $H=0$.
-In particular: \begin{itemize} \itemsep-.25em \item $\partial(\zb^B\zp^P\zq^Q)=0$ for all $B,P,Q$; \item If $I(\alpha)=I(\beta)$ then $\alpha$ and $\beta$ are homologous in ECH; \item $\alpha$ and $\beta$ have the same degree if one may be obtained from the other by repeatedly replacing one end of a Morse flow line of $\mathpzc{H}_{p,q}$ with the other. \end{itemize} \end{theorem} A converse to the third bullet point is proved in Lemma \ref{lem:degNk}.
+In particular: \begin{itemize} \itemsep-.25em \item $\partial(\zb^B\zp^P\zq^Q)=0$ for all $B,P,Q$; \item If $I(\alpha)=I(\beta)$ then $\alpha$ and $\beta$ are homologous in ECH; \item $\alpha$ and $\beta$ have the same degree if one may be obtained from the other by repeatedly replacing one end of a Morse flow line of $\mathpzc{H}_{p,q}$ with the other. \end{itemize} \end{theorem} The proof of Theorem \ref{thm:ECC} (besides the third bullet point) appears as the first paragraph of the proof of Lemma \ref{lem:degNk}.
+The third bullet point is an immediate consequence of Definition \ref{def:degreep}.
+A converse to the third bullet point in Theorem \ref{thm:ECC} is proved in Lemma \ref{lem:degNk}, see Remark \ref{rmk:converse}.
 The description of the chain complex provided by Proposition \ref{cor:nodiffp} allows us to complete the computation of the spectral invariants in \S\ref{s:spectral}.

+\begin{remark} {We will {initially} use a non-generic $S^1$-invariant $\lambda_{p,q,\varepsilon}$-compatible almost complex structure $\frak{J} = \frak{p}^*j_{\CP^1_{p,q}}$ to compute {a portion of} the differential for the cylindrical curves in our appropriately action filtered chain complex $(ECC^{L(\ve)}_*(S^3,\lambda_{p,q,\varepsilon},J),\partial)$ in Proposition \ref{prop:pqM}. {Lemma \ref{lem:pqM} will establish that these cylinder counts agree for any sufficiently nearby $J$, and since the space of $\lambda_{p,q,\varepsilon}$-compatible almost complex structures is contractible, there will also be $J$ which are generic and sufficiently close to $\frak{J} $ .} That this cylindrical portion of the differential is well-defined will follow from Lemma \ref{lem:d0g0}.
+Using alternate arguments, we will show that no other curves contribute to the complex; these are carried out in \S \ref{ss:combinatorics} and \S \ref{sss:finalcomp}. } \end{remark}